chunweiliu/python-challenge/README.md

     <the ANSWER URL for the next challenge>

 The URL for the next challenge would be printed after running the script.

+Currently I solved the challenges from 0-7, and I might not continually work on the challenges.